Data protection

 What data is stored by Klarna Checkout?

 If you order a product or service through our shop, you must enter your personal data in the fields provided.
 This data is processed by Klarna for payment processing.
-The following personal data (as well as general product information) can be stored and processed by Klarna for credit and identity checks:
+The following personal data (as well as general product information) may be stored and processed by Klarna for credit and identity checks:

 • Product information such as tracking number, type of item and price of the product